ruthwikchikoti/QUIZZ_APP/README.md

 ### 4. **Score Tracking:**
    - At the end of each quiz, you’ll get a summary showing your score along with the correct answers and explanations.
    - The app also keeps track of your high scores, so you can see how you stack up across different difficulty levels.
+   - Want to view your high scores anytime?
+Just click on the user icon in the top right corner, and your high scores will be displayed.

 ### 5. **Light and Dark Mode:**
    - Switch between light and dark themes based on your preference or mood.
 The app adjusts all colors and text for the best experience in each mode.